mjhorvath/Test-Mission-Grid-for-HWRM/DataTestMissionGrid/HWR_TestMissionGrid_readme.txt

 CREDITS

 • Siber who prodded me to continue working on this mod.
-• WyvernNZ for his SP Campaign Creation tutorial.
+• WyvernNZ for his helpful SP Campaign Creation tutorial.
 • Norsehound for the galaxy map background image.
 • sastrei for tips about HODs.
 • shadowwinterknig, Dom2, EatThePath, Dwarfinator and everyone else for tons of